Introduction

 Food insecurity not only leads to hunger and malnutrition but also compromises food safety (Figure 3).
 When people struggle to access enough food, they may resort to unsafe practices, increasing the risk of foodborne illness.

-This can manifest in various ways, such as consuming expired or contaminated foods, compromising food and handling due to lack of proper facilities, neglecting basic practices, prioritizing quantity over quality, and experiencing increased stress and mental health challenges that affect decision-making around food.
+This can manifest in various ways, such as consuming expired or contaminated foods, compromising food storage and handling due to lack of proper facilities, neglecting basic practices, prioritizing quantity over , and experiencing increased stress and mental health challenges that affect decision-making around food.
 Vulnerable populations, like low-income households and refugees, are particularly at risk.
 Addressing this requires tackling food insecurity at its root, and improving food safety.

 food security